AvnonIdo/asyncawait/README.md

  }
  ```
  You have some function that takes time; Maybe it fetches something from the internet or reads from a file, and it returns some value and an error.
- You need the result of the function, so you call it, handle the errors if there are any, and use the value.
-So far so good.
+ You need the function's result, so you call it, handle any errors, and use the value.
+So far, so good.

  Now imagine you needed to use another slow function:
  ```go